Approximation of martingale couplings on the line in the weak adapted topology: Introduction

 \subsection{Outline}

-Section \ref{sec:main results} presents the main result of this article, namely Theorem \ref{thm:1} below.
-We give an explanation of how the conclusion of this theorem was expectable.
-Moreover, we give a sketch of its proof in order to help seeing through the technical details.
+Section \ref{sec:main results} presents the main result of this article, Theorem \ref{thm:1}.
+We also provide a discussion of the result and give a sketch of its proof in order to help seeing through the technical details provided later on.

-Section \ref{sec:weak adapted topology} deals with technical lemmas which allow us to deal with difficulties specific to the adapted Wasserstein distance with more ease.
-They mainly explore properties about approximations and when addition (in a sense explained below) is continuous.
+In Section \ref{sec:adapted weak topology} we provide certain technical lemmas which allow us to deal with difficulties specific to the adapted Wasserstein distance with more ease.
+They mainly explore properties of approximations and when addition (in a sense explained below) is continuous.

 Section \ref{sec: convex order} focuses on the convex order.
 It deals with potential functions which are a convenient tool to address the convex order in dimension one.
-Moreover, it contains the proof of a key result which allows us to see that the main theorem needs only to be proved for irreducible pairs of marginals.

-Section \ref{sec:proof main thm} is as the name suggests devoted to the proof of the main theorem.
-Before entering its technical proof, we prove that is is enough to prove $\mathcal{AW}_1$-convergence for irreducible pairs of marginals.
+Section \ref{sec:proof main thm} is devoted to the proof of the main theorem.
+Before entering into actual argument, we establish that is is enough to prove $\mathcal{AW}_1$-convergence for irreducible pairs of marginals.